Join the Dawn Chorus: when, where and how?

 Share and spread the word

-If you don’t have a smartphone, or if you have great recording equipment that you would prefer to use instead of your smartphone, you are welcome to upload the recordings via the website form.
-Please note, however, that we absolutely need unfiltered, uncompressed recordings in .wav format, with a minimum recording quality of 44.1 kHz and 16 bit.
-For technical reasons, the recordings must not be too large (see below for details).
-If you have any questions, please feel free to contact us via the contact form.
+If you don’t have a smartphone, or if you have great recording equipment that you would like to use instead of your smartphone, you are welcome to upload the recordings via the website form.
+Please note, however, that we absolutely need unfiltered, uncompressed recordings in .wav format with a recording quality of at least 44.1 kHz and 16 bit.
+For technical reasons, the recordings cannot be too large.
+If you have any questions, please use the contact form.

 Recommend this recording